teemoo7/bobby/README.md

 * AI with multiple strength level, from random-stupid to 3-depths computation, using a minimax algorithm
 * All moves implemented
+* Draw proposals
+* Undo last move
+* Suggest move
-* Knowledge of 15+ famous openings
+* Usage of 15+ famous openings
-* Ability to limit computation time to _n_ seconds
+* Limit computation time to _n_ seconds
-* Save and load game to text files with basic notation
+* Save game to and load from text files with basic notation
 * Load PGN file

 ### Technical